 I recommended avoidance of alcohol, caffeine, fatty meals, smoking, laxatives and eating large meals.
 Switching to smaller meals eaten more frequently and going to bed with a partially full stomach helped her heartburn.
 Ginger practiced proper fluid and diet (fruits, vegetables, fiber) intake.
 Ginger finally understood that coffee, tea, and sodas do not have the same hydrating effect as water and often result in a diuretic effect.
 She started a mild exercise to strengthen pelvic/abdominal musculature.
 Weight loss was an ongoing struggle for Ginger.
 She started to walk with a friend for exercise.

 Ginger’s low back pain and digestion was much improved within a few weeks.
 She followed up with her primary care doctor on the hiatal hernia and any medications that may have also lead to her constipation.

-Are you looking for the best chiropractor in North Palm Beach?
+Are you looking for the best chiropractor in West Palm Beach?
 Dr. Natalie Meiri can definitely help you.
 Find out more about Relief From Back Pain and Digestive Conditions: Chiropractic Care is Effective.
 Call 561-253-8984 today for an appointment.

 Thomas Bergman, David Peterson, Chiropractic Technique Principles and Procedures, 3rd edition, 2011 (1)